January 18, 2021

 Shopping Galore in Laurel, MS

-There is no shortage of good shopping in Laurel nowadays.
-I hear it wasn’t always the way, but I want to share a few of my favorites while I was there.
+There is no shortage of good shopping in Laurel nowadays, and I can see why visiting Laurel, MS has become more popular.
+I hear it wasn’t always the way, but here are a few of my favorites.
 Laurel Mercantile is cute and has a nice, clean feel to it.
 The merchandise is anything from art prints, to kids toys, to home decor to apparel.
 It’s worth a visit, for sure.
 My very favorite shop is called J Parker.
 The owner, Jacqueline, is the most wonderful of hostesses.
-She made the visit so much fun by telling us about all the types of woods used in her furniture and for her charcuterie boards.
-Her whole store is a treat.
-I could’ve stayed in there for hours looking around.
-She also carries Mark Landis original artwork and gave us a snippet of his story.
-Wow, does he have an interesting story.
+She made the visit so much fun with her amazing personality.
+She also carries Mark Landis original artwork and gave us a snippet of his life story.
 Do yourself a favor and watch the documentary on him.
-A couple of other mentions are Sullivan & Sons, which also has a shop in the New Orleans metro area (Kenner’s Rivertown, to be exact).
+A couple of other mentions are Sullivan & Sons.
 It is filled with little treats that are mostly artisanal, and you feel like you might be in an old-timey store.
-Southern Antiques was packed with things.
-I would need to revisit them several times to be able to take in all they have.
-There were little alcoves with different items throughout the store, and when I went there were a lot of people in the store.
-The only thing I had hoped to see more of was...antiques.
-A lot of the items were new.
+Southern Antiques was packed with crafty things, but not much in the way of antiques.
 The Cotton Boll was adorable.
 This was my second favorite spot.
-The owner, Kelly, is a fantastic conversationalist, especially for someone like me who likes to talk “entrepreneur shop.”
 The last place I’ll mention is Patina’s.
-It reminded me of a store where I live.
 There were nice pieces of art, pottery, and gifts there.
 I enjoyed browsing, and my husband surprised me with a vase from there.
 I love it!

 Image